 You can use one of two distinct workflows depending on the complexity of the task:

-- Direct Mutation (Best for Speed & Prototyping): Connect the MCP server directly to your coding environment to make real-time changes using API calls.
+- Use the remote MCP server (Best for Speed & Prototyping): Connect the MCP server directly to your coding environment to make real-time changes using API calls.

 - Local Copies (Best for Scale & Control):